SIGCHI-IITK/Samvaad_Saathi/README.md

 5. press ctrl + left click on local host url
 6. select the desired language, then you can give either text or audio input in your desired language.

-Authors of this Project : Shashwat gupta & Atishay Jain
+Authors : Shashwat gupta & Atishay Jain